KCErb/lucky-hasura-docker/README.md

     git grep -l 'PROJECT_NAME' | xargs sed -i '' -e 's/PROJECT_NAME/foo_bar/g'
     git grep -l 'SWARM_NAME' | xargs sed -i '' -e 's/SWARM_NAME/foo_bar/g'

 Once that's done, you can move (almost) all of the files over to your lucky app.
-I'm going to recommend removing the scripts that are already there since they are intended for a different dev workflow:
+I recommend removing some files from the lucky repo since they are intended for a different dev workflow:

 ```
 rm -rf foo_bar/script
+rm foo_bar/Procfile
+rm foo_bar/Procfile.dev
 rsync -avr --exclude='.git' --exclude='README.md' lucky-hasura-docker/ foo_bar
+# add .docker-sync dir to git ignore
+echo '\n.docker-sync/' >> foo_bar/.gitignore
 ```

+**dotenv**: Oh and one more thing.
+I should probably take advantage of the dotenv idea.
+In the following you won't see it used, but I'd love for someone who knows more about this pattern to improve this repo by implementing it.
+So you can go ahead and get rid of the `.env` file provided by Lucky for now.

 ### Docker Intro